-The electrical generator, if you have chosen one, is located in a special compartment below the motor home floor and behind the front tire on the driver's side of the motor home.
+The electrical generator, if you have chosen one, is most often located in a special compartment below the motor home floor and behind the driver's door.
 The compartment is sound insulated and constructed to prevent vapors from seeping into the living area.
 However, be aware that it is possible that, with certain wind conditions, fumes from the generator exhaust pipe could enter the motor home through open windows.